 We are currently evaluating the safety and efficacy of MitoGel, our novel sustained-release formulation of MMC, in UTUC patients pursuant to an ongoing "Compassionate Use" program.
 "Compassionate Use" is the use outside of a clinical trial of an investigational, or not approved, medical product when patient enrollment in a clinical trial is not possible, typically due to patient ineligibility or a lack of ongoing clinical trials.
 Of the 11 patients with confirmed low-grade UTUC who have been evaluated endoscopically, or through the use of a nonsurgical viewing instrument to examine the urinary tract, in the program to date, eight have achieved a complete response and three have achieved a partial response at the primary evaluation time.
+Of the eight patients who have achieved a complete response at the primary evaluation time, three have subsequently experienced recurrences to date.
 Thus far in this Compassionate Use program, MitoGel has been observed to be well-tolerated.
 We have obtained Orphan Drug Designation for MitoGel for the treatment of UTUC.
 In November 2016, we filed an investigational new drug, or IND, application with the FDA for MitoGel, and, if accepted, we plan to commence a single pivotal, open-label, single-arm Phase 3 clinical trial for the treatment of low-grade UTUC in the first quarter of 2017.
 We intend to pursue the FDA's 505(b)(2) regulatory pathway for MitoGel, which is a streamlined, lower-cost and more well-defined pathway to drug approval when compared to traditional drug development.
 We believe that MitoGel has the potential to become the first FDA-approved drug for the treatment of low-grade UTUC serving as a first-line chemoablation agent, sparing patients from repeated tumor resection surgeries and potentially reducing the need for kidney and upper urothelial tract removals.